xtianares/clicky-game/README.md

 npm install
 ```

-To start the local server run this command in your terminal/bash.
+To run the app locally run this command in your terminal/bash.

 ```
 npm start